braziljs/eloquente-javascript/03_functions.md

 one will tell you about it.

-The upside is that this behavior can be used to allow a function to be called with different amounts of arguments.
+The upside is that this behavior can be used to allow a function to be called with different numbers of arguments.
 For example, this `minus` function tries to imitate the `-` operator by acting on either one or two arguments: